 Triple Negative Status

 If pathologists find that the tumor tissue is not positive for estrogen receptors, progesterone receptors, or HER2, the cancer is referred to as triple negative.
-Triple negative cancers are more common in women with BCRA1 mutations than in women with other types of breast cancer.
+Triple-negative cancers are more common in women with BRCA1 mutations than in women with other types of breast cancer.

-This form of breast cancer tends to be more aggressive and does not respond to therapies used for estrogen-receptor, progesterone-receptor, and HER2 positive cancers.
-Chemotherapy and experimental medications used in a clinical trial setting may be treatment options.
+This form of breast cancer tends to be more aggressive and does not respond to therapies used for estrogen receptor–, progesterone receptor–, and HER2-positive cancers.
+Chemotherapy, immunotherapy, and experimental medications used in a clinical trial setting may be treatment options.

 You may qualify for a clinical trial investigating promising new treatments for aggressive types of breast cancer.Learn More

-A high Ki-67 level tells pathologists that breast cancer cells are rapidly growing and dividing.
-Some estrogen-receptor positive cancers with high Ki-67 levels may not respond well to hormone therapies and can be treated with chemotherapy.
+Ki-67 is a marker of cell proliferation, which means that it can be used to measure the growth level of cancer cells.
+A high Ki-67 level indicates that breast cancer cells are rapidly growing and dividing.
+Some estrogen receptor–positive cancers with high Ki-67 levels may not respond well to hormone therapies and can be treated with chemotherapy.

-Perlmutter Cancer Center doctors can evaluate the presence and activity of proteins, hormone receptors, and genes, such as HER2, that are involved in the initiation, growth, proliferation, and spreading of breast cancer cells.
+Perlmutter Cancer Center doctors can evaluate the presence and activity of proteins, hormone receptors, and genes, such as HER2, that are involved in the initiation, growth, proliferation, and spread of breast cancer cells.

 Meet Our Doctors